PavlyukVadim/criticaster.io/src/pages/posts/canvas-basics-guide/lesson-1-lines/index.md

 ## How to change the line color

 So, we have the line with default styles.
 But, how can we change these styles?
-There are two properties, which we can modify: line width and line color.
+There are at least two properties, which we can modify: line width and line color.

 Let’s try them: